halchester/Coders-Hub/README.md

 name : your name

-website : your website url with http
+website : your website url with https

 github : your github username (the one after github.com/{your username})